rwperrott/rwperrott-string-template-utils/README.md

 - A StringInvokeAdapter class, which extends InvokeAdapter for String type use.
 - A StringInvokeRender class, which extends AttributeRenderer and uses TypeFunctions to access instance String methods with no parameters and static methods accepting a String parameter, and possibly a Locale parameter.
+- A STContext class, to provide a context object to register AttributeRenders and ModelAdapters on an STGroup from a `Map<String,String>` of type name and class name, with a class lookup cache, and attempt to patch of render error STMessages from annoying template relative line number to absolute file line numbers, with a cache of template start line numbers in files.
 - Most of the classes are public for directly use or protected so that other libraries can extend them.

 The code was designed to be Thread-safe too, with minimal locking.